Skip to main content

 Instructions

-An agent's instructions.md holds its always-on system prompt: the model reads it on every turn.
-Use it to define the agent's identity, tone, role, and standing rules.
+An agent's instructions hold its always-on system prompt: the model reads it on every turn.
+Use them to define the agent's identity, tone, role, and standing rules.

 Instructions are always in context, so keep them for stable behavior that applies to every request.
-Move anything conditional, large, or action-oriented out of instructions.md and into tools/ or skills/, which the model uses only when relevant.
+Move anything conditional, large, or action-oriented into tools/ or skills/, which the model uses only when relevant.

 Quickstart